btel/2023-09-20-eitn-school-python/README.md

 ## Installation

-To view the notebooks you can open the file in your browser by clicking on the filename (with `.ipynb` extension) or by following the links below.
+To view the notebooks you can open the file in your browser by clicking on the filename (with `.ipynb` extension) or by following the [Notebooks](#notebooks) section below links below.

 To run this notebooks locally: